|

 gifts and less benefit from it.

-Also this person fell for the new Abraham religion from South-West Asia,
+Also this person fell for the new Abrahamic religion from Southwest Asia,

 nothing of use anymore.

-To be honest, it was not one lecherous sparrow all on its own
+To be honest, it was not one respectable sparrow all on its own

 that converted the king and his nobles and with them the whole